Be earning £100,000 as a freelancer . . . 100 days from now!

 . . . a journal to track your progress . . .

 (The journal’s not just blank pages.
-Each chapter and section are summarised with the same tables you’ll find in the main workbook, with all the running totals of your targets and goals and the most important diagrams alongside blank space to scribble in.)
+Each chapter and section are annotated with the same summary tables you’ll find in the main workbook, with all the running totals of your targets and goals and the most important diagrams.)

 . . . a primer you can read in 20 minutes . . .

-. . . and a personal note of thanks from the author
+. . . (and a note of thanks from the author)

 So that’s the 100 Days, 100 Grand Plus Pack.
-The Pack is only available in print format, not digital, because I wanted it to be a system that people can scribble in, make notes in the margins, add tabs to pages.
-Make their own.
+The Pack is only available in print format, not digital, because I wanted it to be a system that people can scribble in, add tabs to pages, make their own.
 Because that’s how I believe people learn best.
 And with the Plus Pack’s bonus extras, you’ll have all the templates and wallcharts to smooth your route to a £100,000+ income . . . and keep earning that income for the rest of your working life.

 Plus membership of a private web community